 This limits the ability of suppliers, like dairy processors, to invest in their own facilities and in the product innovations that Canadian consumers want.
 For consumers, this limits their choice and unnecessarily increases the prices they pay.

-The shortsighted decisions made by large retailers today make Canada an unattractive place for food processors to invest.
-This undermines Canada’s ability to have secure access to food that is grown and processed at home in the future, making our country more reliant on imported products.
+The shortsighted decisions made large retailers today make Canada unattractive place for food processors to invest.
+This undermines Canada’s ability have secure access to food is grown and processed at home in future, making country more reliant on imported products.

 A Grocery Code that is mandatory, legislated and enforceable is the answer